totaloncue/guides/infra/prometheus/prometheus-overview.md

 1. NOT recommended to run as a Docker container as it requires access to the host
    1. Instead, install and run it as a systemd service?

+## Terms

+1. Blackbox probing vs. whitebox monitoring

-## Key Components
+## Gotchas

-1. Prometheus
-1. AlertManager
-1. PushGateway
-1. Exporters
-   1. Node_exporter
+1. Not good for 100% accuracy (e.g. for per-second billing)
-   1. Blackbox_exporter
+1.